hnez/Wasnnu/README.md

 - `wasnnu total` - the total time logged
 - `wasnnu days` - output a summary of the hours worked.

-The example below shows the remaining commands in action:
+The example below shows these commands in action:

     $ cd "Wasnnus/test 1"